nothing,

 empty, I thought

-how odd that is
+how odd it is that

 everyone else has

-smiles, tears and something
+smiles, tears, and something

 called cares, except I.